mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 *[The laughter eventually dies down.]*

-Well, without distinguishing mind, you cannot experience the truth, or Buddha Nature, whatever it is.
+Without distinguishing mind, you cannot experience the truth, or Buddha Nature, whatever it is.
 From this point, it is very important for us.
 So, open your eyes, to take care of distinguishing mind as something permanent.
 You cannot destroy it.
 On the other hand, if you touch it, if you are involved too much, it becomes some trouble.

 **Question**: [Person], would you repeat that statement please?

-**Person**: The distinguishing mind is permanent, and [enlightenment](glossary#enlightenment) is impermanent.
+**Person**: “The distinguishing mind is permanent, and [enlightenment](glossary#enlightenment) is impermanent.”

 **Katagiri**: That is completely opposite, okay?
 Usually we hate distinguishing mind, and we like truth very much.
 This is the human desire; that’s why you want to practice.
 But that is the individual understanding, when you see dharma from an individual point of view.
 But it is not real dharma.
 Real dharma is deeper, like the ocean.
 So, let your eyes open to see another aspect.
 That’s why he said the opposite.

 For instance, the first koan a Rinzai Zen master gives you is “nothing”.
 Well, *nothing* is completely something you are amazed by, because we don’t believe in that way.
 We believe everything exists, everything is real.
-But Zen says *nothing*: think this.
+But Zen says, “*Nothing*: think this.”
 That is a really big shock.
 That’s all.

 The big shock is very important.
 It isn’t important whether you understand it or not.
 The Zen teacher doesn’t expect you [to understand] in that way; it’s just to give you a big shock, like this.
 You cannot destroy the question; question becomes *[unintelligible]* nothing.
 That big shock is rooted in your mind.
 That’s very nice.

 But first, get it.
 That’s why the Sixth Patriarch said it in that way.

 #### 1:09:29 end of recording

 *This talk was transcribed by Kikan Michael Howard.
 Audio recordings of Katagiri Roshi are being used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org/katagiri-project.html).*